Renan2010/Funkin-Linux/README.md

 # Getting Started

-To learn how to install the necessary dependencies and compile the game from source, please check out our [building the game](/docs/COMPILING.md) guide.
+The binaries are pre-compiled for Linux go to the releases area

 ## Credits on original project

 Full credits can be found in-game, or wherever the credits.json file is.

-# Programming
+## Programming
 - [ninjamuffin99](https://twitter.com/ninja_muffin99) - Lead Programmer
 - [EliteMasterEric](https://twitter.com/EliteMasterEric) - Programmer
 - [MtH](https://twitter.com/emmnyaa) - Charting and Additional Programming